mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/CAMPAIGN-ITEMS-SHATTERED-OATHS.md

 The amulet whispers to its wearer during long rests, showing visions of injustice and corruption.
 Make a DC 15 Wisdom saving throw after each long rest.
 On a failure, you become convinced that systematic change requires drastic action.
 The curse can be removed by *Remove Curse* cast at 7th level or higher.

 **Destruction:**
-The amulet can only be destroyed by exposing it to divine radiant energy from three different gods simultaneously, or by submerging it in Primordial essence at the exact location of a Sundering event.
+The amulet can only be destroyed by exposing it to divine radiant energy from three different gods simultaneously, or by submerging it in Primordial essence at the exact location of a Worldrend event.

 ---